stonier/cost_map/README.md

 ### About

-Image bundles allow for an easy way to load/save cost map information from/to files on disk.
-This data is stored in two parts - 1) meta-information about the costmap in a yaml file and
-2) layer data that is stored alongside in grayscale images.
+An image bundle consists of data on file stored in two parts - 1) meta-information about a costmap in a yaml file and 2) layer data that is stored alongside in grayscale images.
+Methods on these provide an easy way to load and save cost maps from and to files on disk.

 A typical meta yaml for an image bundle: